 1-on-1 meetings are most effective when held regularly.
 Scheduling your 1-on-1s in advance ensures that the meetings are taking place at a regular cadence.
-Setting a date for your 1-on-1 meeting is a good first step, but adding in a time for the meeting helps level up the accountability.
+Setting a date for your 1-on-1 meeting is a good first step, but adding in a time and a static link via a calendar invite for the meeting helps level up the accountability.
 Below are the steps to scheduling a 1-on-1 meeting.

 Schedule a 1-on-1 (with or without Google Calendar integration)

-2. You will automatically see a list of all people that report to you (if applicable), and a list of all people that you have held a 1-on-1 with previously.
-Click on the name of the person whose 1-on-1 you need to schedule.
+2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of your direct reports (if you have direct reports) and a list of all people that you have held a 1-on-1 with previously.

 5. A pop-up window will appear, asking you to schedule your 1-on-1.

-***If you are not using the Google Calendar integration, please proceed to step #10.
+***If you're not using the Google Calendar integration, please proceed to step #10.

 ***If you are using the Google Calendar integration and this is your first time scheduling a 1-on-1 since the Google Calendar integration was enabled, you will need to connect your calendar.
 Once you have connected your calendar, steps 6-9 will no longer apply for any future scheduling.